MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCustomPolicyPackage.md

 ### -PolicyList

 A list of one or more policies included in the package.
-For each policy in the list, the form is "<PolicyType>, <PolicyName>". delimiters of ' ', '.', ':', '\t' are also acceptable.
+For each policy in the list, the form is "<PolicyType>, <PolicyName>".
+Delimiters of ' ', '.', ':', '\t' are also acceptable.

 ```yaml
 Type: String[]